-Students must pass a written and oral comprehensive examination or complete both (a) and (b): - (a) complete 12 credits of course work in addition to the credits otherwise required; - (b) and write a substantial research paper, in French, acceptable to the department.
+Students must pass a written and oral comprehensive examination or complete both (a) and (b): - (a) complete 12 credits of course work in addition to the credits otherwise required: - (b) and write a substantial research paper, in French, acceptable to the department.
 Information about requirements for the comprehensive examination is in the section "Academic Regulations and Procedures."
 Courses in the Modern Languages and Literatures Department offered toward the degree must be 7000-level courses.
 The program of study must be approved by the department.
 Students must complete a minimum of 30 credits in courses in French.
 The following courses are required: French 7170X and 7010X.
 The program of study must be approved by the department.
 M.A. degree program in Spanish HEGIS code 1105; SED program code 02035 Students in the M.A. in Spanish program acquire a solid foundation in the literature and culture of the Spanish-speaking world.
 They become adept at various modes of textual analysis, and learn to approach literary works in ways that show their continued vitality and relevance.
 Coursework also includes advanced grammar and stylistics and research methods.
 This combination prepares students either for employment in middle and high school language departments or for further study at the doctoral level.
-Matriculation requirements Applicants must offer at least 18 credits in advanced course General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."
-Degree requirements Thirty credits are required for the degree.
+Matriculation requirements Applicants must offer at least 9 credits in advanced courses, and demonstrate advanced proficiency in Spanish (according to ACTFL standards) General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."
+Degree requirements Thirty credits are required for the degree as follows.

-Students must pass a written and oral comprehensive examination and complete a substantial research paper, in Spanish, acceptable to the department.
-They may take the comprehensive examination beginning in the semester in which they will have earned 18 credits.
-The writing of the thesis may take place during a one-credit tutorial, Spanish 7790G, to be taken as the final course of the student's program.
-Spanish 7990X, however, is not required for the degree.
-Information about requirements for the comprehensive examination is in the section "Academic Regulations and Procedures."
+- 1. One research methods class: Spanish 7170X - 2.
+One linguistics class - Two Latin American literature and culture classes 3. - Two Peninsular literature and culture classes - Three electives.
+One may be taken outside the Modern Languages and Literatures Department after consultation with the Graduate 5.
+Deputy. - 6.
+MA Thesis: Spanish 7790X Students must write and orally defend a substantial research paper, in Spanish, acceptable to the department.
+The writing of the thesis takes place during Spanish 7790X, to be taken as the final course of the student's program.
 Courses in the Modern Languages and literatures Department offered toward the degree must be 7000-level courses.
 The program of study must be approved by the department.
-The following courses are required: Spanish 7170X, 7010X, a course in Peninsular Spanish literature, a course in Latin American Literature, and either Spanish 7610X or Spanish 7620X.
 M.A. degree program in education: French teacher (7-12) HEGIS code 1102.01; SED program code 26797 The Department of Modern Languages and Literature in conjunction with the Department of Secondary Education, offers a master of arts degree in education for French teachers (grades 7-12).
 The New York State Education Department licenses graduates of registered teacher education programs who meet the state requirements for teachers.
 All students should consult with the Department of Secondary Education for current requirements.
 This master of arts program provides students with an introduction to the French/Francophone literature.
 At the same time, the focus on language and culture fully prepares students for employment as foreign language teachers at the middle and high school levels.
 Coursework is divided between the Department of Modern Languages and Literatures (six courses) and the Department of Secondary Education.
 The courses required by the Department of Secondary Education vary depending on the entry qualifications of students.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
 Matriculation requirements Applicants must offer at least 18 credits in advanced courses in French.
 Applicants must also offer (a) or (b):